Omoyi/CipherProject/src/main/java/README.md

 ***Input***

 * Choose what you want to do on the menu:
   * Encryption
-  * Decryption or
+  * Decryption or  ***(approve it by input the word as it is written respecting the capitalization used.)***
   * Exit

 * In the Encryption/Decryption part you will notice an output telling you to enter the word you want to edit and a key.
   Input the word and the number(In this project the key used is only a number).

 ***Output***

+* At first you will receive a menu as said above asking you to choose what you want to do.
 * After inputting the name and key required you will receive the decrypted or encrypted word you wanted.
 * If you choose to exit, you will receive a message thanking you and giving you farewells and this will terminate the server.